oakcoco/Sales-and-Inventory-System/README.md

 I'd like to remind everyone who will see this project.
 It's just a mock program of how should a sales and inventory system works in real world.
 I don't recommend and promote unethical logics of code in real world platform.
 As i said this is just a mimic project to play fun with.

-Play with mistakes.
+Play with errors and mistakes.
 Apply the Lessons.

+I would like to credit my groupmates who helped me develop and present the project in the university.